oceans404/zkevm-hardhat-demo/README.md

 # Deploy a smart contract to Polygon zkEVM Testnet with Hardhat and verify the contract

+by [Steph](https://github.com/oceans404) aka [0ceans404](https://twitter.com/0ceans404) on Twitter

+[Polygon zkEVM](https://wiki.polygon.technology/docs/zkEVM/introduction) is the first zero-knowledge scaling solution that is fully equivalent to an EVM.
+All existing smart contracts, developer toolings and wallets work seamlessly.
+Polygon zkEVM harnesses the power of zero-knowledge proofs in order to reduce transaction costs and massively increase throughput, all while inheriting the security of Ethereum.

+Here's how to deploy the smart contract in this repo to the Polygon zkEVM Testnet with Hardhat.

 ## Getting Started

 Clone the repo and install dependencies